Traditional pole houses may be ideal shelters for a weather-ravaged future

 PoleHouses use large-diameter wooden posts to create a skeleton frame that bears the entire load of the home, making both interior and exterior walls moveable without disrupting the structural integrity (making it semi-modular).
 The poles are bolted to concrete footings and carry the floor girders, roofing rafters and everything in between.

-Pole Houses lean towards sustainability in much the same way other “sustainable” prefab homes do.
-They are intrinsically more eco-friendly because they do not require invasive site-preparation, they are quick to assemble and can be built by local builders using local, renewable materials.
-The more directly environmental features, such as photovoltaics, wind power, tankless water heating, gray water and composting toilets are all optional, letting you be as green as you want to be.
+These structures lean towards sustainability in much the same way other sustainable prefab homes do: They’re intrinsically more eco-friendly because they do not require invasive site-preparation, and they’re quick to assemble and can be built by local laborers using local, renewable materials.
+The more directly eco-friendly features such as photovoltaics, wind power, tankless water heating, gray water systems, and composting toilets are all optional, letting you be as green as you choose to be.

 Browse by Keyword